ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 If you succeed, the **supporting character** helps you solve the problem.
 If you fail, they don’t.
 As with any **ability**, you must still specify how the NPC goes about overcoming the **story obstacle** or answering the **story question**.
 Calls on relationships are almost always **simple contests**.

 In crucial situations, it may seem dramatically inappropriate for you to solve a problem indirectly, by working through others.

-Your GM can expose the **supporting character** to serious risk.
-If the character dies or otherwise suffers a change of status that renders them useless to you, you permanently lose the relationship **ability**.
+You may expose the **supporting character** to serious risk.
+When **supporting characters** undertake significant risk, the **supporting character** may suffer a **consequences** commensurate with the **degree** of the **defeat** in the **contest**.
+Or it may simply be your relationship that is damaged or destroyed.
+Your GM should feel more at liberty to frame a contest with **supporting character** death, exile, or breakdown as an outcome than with a PC.
+If the character dies or otherwise suffers a change of status that renders them useless to you, you lose use of the relationship **ability** until your next **advance** (see §8.2) where you can replace them.
+Your GM should work with you to introduce a replacement at an appropriate moment in the fiction.
 Before putting **supporting characters** at serious risk, your GM should make sure the players understand the magnitude of the possible consequences.

-When **supporting characters** undertake significant risk, the **supporting character** may suffer a **consequence of defeat** commensurate with the level of the **defeat** in the **contest**.
-Or it may simply be your relationship that is damaged or destroyed.

 ## 6.2 Allies